kubernetes-hy/kubernetes-hy.github.io/data/part-5/2-custom-resource-definitions.md

 - Reschedule Jobs until the number of executions defined in Countdown (the _length_) has been completed.
 - Clean all Jobs and Pods after the execution

-To implement the controller we need to do some low-level stuff and access the Kuberneter directly using the REST APIs.
+To implement the controller we need to do some low-level stuff and access the Kubernetes directly using the REST APIs.

 By listening to the Kubernetes API at `/apis/stable.dwk/v1/countdowns?watch=true` we will receive an ADDED for every Countdown object in the cluster.
 Then creating a job can be done by parsing the data from the message and POSTing a valid payload to `/apis/batch/v1/namespaces/<namespace>/jobs`.